Articles at The Analysis Factor

 - Interpreting Lower Order Coefficients When the Model Contains an Interaction - A Linear Regression Model with an interaction between two predictors changes the meaning of the coefficients for the lower order terms--the predictors that are involved in the interaction.
 They need to be interpreted differently.

-- Interpreting Regression Coefficients - Linear regression is one of the most popular statistical techniques used by researchers.
-Despite its popularity, interpretation of the regression coefficients of any but the simplest models is sometimes difficult.
-This article explains how to interpret the coefficients of continuous and categorical variables.
-Although the example used here is a linear regression model with two […]
+- Interpreting Regression Coefficients - Linear regression is one of the most popular statistical techniques.
+Despite its popularity, interpretation of the regression coefficients of any but the simplest models is sometimes, well….difficult.
+So let’s interpret the coefficients of a continuous and a categorical variable.
+Although the example here is a linear regression model, the approach works for interpreting coefficients from […]

 - Interpreting Regression Coefficients in Models other than Ordinary Linear Regression - So this is the actual model for an ordinary least squares linear regression.
 The left hand side of the equation is just Y and ε, the error term, has a normal distribution.